bluss/rfcs/text/0000-composable-internal-iteration.md

 iterator methods, and having all the listed iterator methods gain from that implementation by default.

-The existance of both forward and reverse methods mean that reversed iterators (the `Rev` adaptor) can use the improved implementations as well, so that `iter.rev().find()` can be as efficient as `iter.find()` is.
+The existence of both forward and reverse methods mean that reversed iterators (the `Rev` adaptor) can use the improved implementations as well, so that `iter.rev().find()` can be as efficient as `iter.find()` is.